 This endorsement allows you to increase your dwelling coverage, also called Coverage A, without increasing other limits.

-If you have to rebuild your home after a covered event and are required by law to meet new building codes, this endorsement can help cover the extra expense.
+If you have to rebuild your home after a covered event and are required by law to meet new building codes, an ordinance or law endorsement can help cover the extra expense.

 You can add sinkhole coverage to a standard home insurance policy to address damage caused by sinkholes.